Gazler/githug/README.md

 ### Commands

-Githug has 4 game commands:
+Githug has 5 game commands:

  * play - The default command, checks your solution for the current level
  * hint - Gives you a hint (if available) for the current level
  * reset - Reset the current level or reset the level to a given name or path
  * levels - List all the levels
+ * vscode - Can't exit Vim?
+Switch your default Git editor to VS Code

 ## Change Log